This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 }

-This time we get a RouteGuide_RouteChatServer
+This time we get a RouteGuide_RouteChatServer stream that, as in our

 client-side streaming example, can be used to read and write messages.
 However,